tbogdala/filefreezer/README.md

   Consider bumping the revision with new files are added or otherwise changed too.

 * userid is taken on some Storage methods, but not all, for checking correct user is accessing data

-* cli flag to sync against a particular version

 * cli command to purge some/all of stored file versions